peteroupc/peteroupc.github.io/approxtheory.md

 $$\Vert LF(f)\Vert \le \frac{\mu_3\Vert f^{(3)}\Vert}{6\cdot n^{3/2}}+\frac{1}{8n}\frac{\mu_1\Vert f^{(3)}\Vert}{1\cdot n^{1/2}}\le(0.06015+0.0625)\frac{\Vert f^{(3)}\Vert}{n^{3/2}},$$

 The operator norm for $Q_{n,2}$ requires some care to define.
-Because $Q_{n,2}$ doesn't map from all continuous functions, a different kind of "norm" than the maximum absolute value is needed.
+Because $Q_{n,2}$ doesn't map from all continuous functions, a different kind of "norm" than the maximum absolute value is needed to define this operator norm.
 Denote $C^k$, where $k>0$, as the space of functions with a continuous $k$-th derivative on the closed unit interval.
 The following "norm" gives $C^k$ the property that a sum of functions in that space converges whenever the sum of "norms" of those functions is finite[^79]\:

 $$\Vert f\Vert_{C^k} = \Vert f\Vert + \Vert f^{(k)}\Vert$$